Still standing: The lean that refused to fall

 Will it ever fall down?

-No, the Leaning Tower of Pisa is not in danger of collapsing for at least another 300 years since efforts have been made to stabilize the monument.
+No, the tower is not in danger of collapsing for at least another 300 years since efforts have been made to stabilize the monument.

 At what angle will the tower fall?

-According to computer algorithms, the Leaning Tower of Pisa should have fallen when it tilted to an angle of 5.44 degrees, but it continued to stand even when it leaned at 5.5 degrees.
+According to computer algorithms, it should have fallen when it tilted to an angle of 5.44 degrees, but it continued to stand even when it leaned at 5.5 degrees.
 Engineers quickly got to work to stabilize the tower before it collapsed.

 How many years has the tower been slowly falling?